 Direct contact is defined as an individual who has attended a handwashing behaviour change programme consisting of interactive elements such as educational videos, games, stories as well as demonstrations regarding handwashing.
 These elements align to five 'non-negotiables' that we have identified as being important principles of Lifebuoy's behaviour change interventions.
-They are: 1) programme drives sustained practice of handwashing with soap for 21 days, 2) mother-child interaction, 3) glo germ demo, 4) reward, 5) pledge.
+They are: 1) programme drives sustained practice of handwashing with soap for 21 days, 2) mother-child interaction, 3) glo germ demonstration to show benefits of handwashing, 4) rewards for changing behaviour, 5) pledging to continue the behaviour.
 They are informed by behaviour change best practice and are grounded in a deep understanding of the target and their soap-use behaviour.
-Our programmes are encouraged to cover all five nonnegotiables.
+Our programmes are encouraged to cover all five non-negotiables.
 The direct contacts are only counted once they have completed a minimum of three of these five non-negotiables.